Ray and Anne Ortlund: Ministry

 Raymond C. Ortlund Sr.'s first work as a pastor was in Christiana, Pennsylvania, and, following that, at East Glenville Community Church, Glenville, New York.
 He was part of a two-month pastor exchange program in 1959, when he worked in England.
-Returning from England, Ray served as senior pastor at Lake Avenue Congregational Church in Pasadena, California, from September 1959 to the late 1970s.
+Returning from England, Ray served as senior pastor at Lake Avenue Church in Pasadena, California, from September 1959 to the late 1970s.
 The Sunday morning services at Lake Avenue Congregational Church were broadcast over radio station KRLA.
 After 20 years at Lake Avenue, Ray and Anne founded Renewal Ministries, and they traveled around the world teaching about renewal and revival among God's churches.
 As a special speaker, Ray was a key part of the revival movement at Wheaton College in 1970.
 He also served as a teaching pastor at Mariner's Church in Newport Beach, California, in the 1980s.
 For a number of years, Ortlund wrote a weekly column for the Pasadena Star-News called Out of a Pastor's Study.

 Anne was the organist for the Old Fashioned Revival Hour radio broadcast with Charles E. Fuller and The Joyful Sound program.
 In addition to her many books, she wrote a number of hymns, including "Macedonia", which was selected as the theme hymn for Billy Graham's World Congress on Evangelism in Berlin in 1966.

 Ray hosted the Haven of Rest radio broadcast (now called Haven Today) from 1989–2000.
 The National Religious Broadcasters Hall of Fame inducted Ray in 2008 for his years of hosting the program.